(Human) Evolution Primer

 Back to natural selection: what were the unique conditions that produced humans, and why do the ancestral origins of Homo sapiens lie in East Africa?
-While first studying elephant fossils and lake sediments in East Africa, Paleoanthropologist Rick Potts’ leading thesis – the climate variability hypothesis – explains how the environment drives evolution.
+While first studying elephant fossils and lake sediments in East Africa, Paleoanthropologist Rick Potts’ developed the climate variability hypothesis – which explains how the environment drives evolution.
 Here an article and here a video.
 Two notable quotes:

 Add to the amplitude of climate change the geographic variation home to the Great Rift Valley, stretching from Ethiopia down to South Africa (where most hominid fossil finds have been unearthed), and it becomes clear that we are what we are because of our unmatched versatility.
 A smart, social, bipedal, omnivore emerged.

 If the objective is to make sense of your (natural) world, how much explanatory power do you wish to have?
 The theory of evolution has not just revolutionized the field of Biology, also but Psychology, Sociology, even Economics.
 For my part I'd say that our very survival depends on the degree to which we have predictive power -- in turn predicated on having been able to identiy salient drivers.